-9. To ensure equitable access to all people, how will cost, accessibility, and user experience be addressed?
+9. How will cost, accessibility, and user experience be considered to reach everyone?

 Provide solutions that enable people from all socioeconomic, demographic, situational, and other scenarios access.
 Address how considerations of cost, user experience, and accessibility will factor into equity.
 Describe how the end product will be implemented.